BlindedStat/GARP/README.md

 # GARP
 This repository contains the code for the paper "Graph-Aligned Random Partition Model (GARP)"

-Reproducibility Checklist
+### Reproducibility Checklist
-Data
+*Data*
-Abstract
+*Abstract*
-We have included the real data set in the “data.Rdata” file.
+We have included the real data set in the \texttt{data.Rdata} file.
 It can be loaded via load(“../Data-and-Results/data.Rdata") The data set is described in Section 8 of the main paper.
 It is in the format of a 747x2 matrix, where
 •	Rows: cells (statistical units);
 •	Columns: “MDS1” and “MDS2” represent the two biomarkers describing the gene expression scores.